-As CAEATFA highlighted in Attachment A of the April 1, 2021, ACR, the process of establishing the CHEEF programs and implementing appropriate customer and lender protections was very time-consuming and thorough.2124 We find that CAEATFA's administration of the CHEEF programs is adequate, based on the parameters and program requirements the Commission established.2225 We have already eliminated the sunset date for the CHEEF programs.
-In addition, we acknowledged that the CHEEF programs may have ongoing administrative costs for up have to 15 years after the conclusion of a pilot.
-Further, last year, the Commission authorized the expansion of REEL to a longer-term program, after thorough evaluation of CAEATFA's implementation of the pilot.2226 Therefore, it is unreasonable to require an additional evaluation before authorizing a five-year continuation of ratepayer funding to support the administration of the existing CHEEF programs.
+find that CAEATFA's administration of the CHEEF programs is adequate, based on the parameters and program requirements the Commission established.
+We have already eliminated the sunset date for the CHEEF programs.
+In addition, we acknowledged that the CHEEF programs may have ongoing administrative costs for up to 15 years after the conclusion of a pilot.
+Further, last year, the Commission authorized the expansion of REEL to a longer-term program, after thorough evaluation of CAEATFA's implementation of the pilot.
+Therefore, it is unreasonable to require an additional evaluation before authorizing a five-year continuation of ratepayer funding to support the administration of the existing CHEEF programs.

-Instead, we find it reasonable to authorize CAEATFA to receive up to an additional \$75.2 million to support its existing CHEEF programs for IOU ratepayers through December 31June 30, 20262027.2427
+Instead, we find it reasonable to authorize CAEATFA to receive up to an additional \$75.2 million to support its existing CHEEF programs for IOU ratepayers through June 30, 2027.